 There are two things to be conscious of which could inadvertently scroll the chart back from the end and prevent the last bar from being displayed.
 One of them is bumping the scroll wheel on your pointing device.
 This will scroll the chart if Scroll Wheel Scrolls Chart is selected in Global Settings >> General Settings >> General 2.
 You may want to set this to No Scroll Wheel Support.

 The chart could be inadvertently scrolled back when using Tools >> Synchronize Charts.

 Make sure to disable Chart >> Chart Settings >> Linking >> Chart Linking >> Scroll Position.

 Two or more charts and Trade DOMs within a Chartbook can be linked together.

-Any of the following can be linked, so that when you make a change to any of these in one chart, the other charts can be updated to match.
+Any of the following can be linked, so that when you make a change to any of these in one chart, the other charts will be updated to match.

 - Symbol.
 Refer to Changing Symbol of Chart.

 - Bar Period.
 Refer to Changing Chart Bars Period.

 For complete details for these Chart Linking options, refer to the Chart Linking section on the Chart Settings page.

 The Link Number is displayed on the title bar of the chart window and on the Region Data Line at the top of the chart.
 Example: L5 indicating Link number 5.